House of Lords Bill [HL]

 Government Spending

-The bill is not expected to have a significant direct impact on government spending.
-Any costs will likely be associated with the administrative changes needed to implement the new regulations.
+The bill is not expected to significantly increase or decrease government spending.
+The costs will likely be associated with administrative changes and potentially the implementation of any transitional regulations.

 Groups Affected

-• House of Lords: The composition of the House of Lords will change, reducing the number of hereditary peers.
+- House of Lords: The composition of the House of Lords will change, with a reduction in the number of hereditary peers.

-• House of Commons: Hereditary peers will be able to vote in and stand for elections to the House of Commons (with certain exceptions).
+- House of Commons: Hereditary peers will be able to vote and stand for election.

 Powered by nyModel